s4ke/cube.js/examples/superset/README.md

 ![grafik](https://user-images.githubusercontent.com/719760/213941189-67967d3d-11b3-4546-ba64-0110c1d0eea6.png)

-Or create a dashboard app (this will take a while):
+Or create a dashboard app (this will take a while - we will not do this today):

 ![grafik](https://user-images.githubusercontent.com/719760/213943025-2231d4ea-555e-43e6-a802-b81bda22d03b.png)